egigoka/ssh_telegram_2fa/README.md

  [ ] Make proper logging instead of dumping it into /tmp (I'm sorry, I'm not a very skilled Linux developer heh)

+ [ ] Maybe, storing config in root (it was default working directory for PAM) isn't my brightest idea

 ## Usage

 ### Step 1: Install PAM Python